Vehicle-to-Everything Cooperative Perception for Autonomous Driving: Modern Generic Framework of Cooperative Perception

-However, all the aforementioned methods primarily focused on spatial correlations, overlooking the significance of temporal dependencies in collaborator selection.
-To address this gap, IoSI-CP \cite{liu2023rethinking} capitalized on the importance of semantic information from both temporal and spatial dimensions to select optimal collaborators.
+All the aforementioned methods primarily focused on spatial correlations, overlooking the significance of temporal dependencies in collaborator selection.
+To address this limitation, IoSI-CP \cite{liu2023rethinking} was proposed to exploit semantic information across both temporal and spatial dimensions for optimal collaborator selection.
 This approach leveraged a Graph Neural Network (GNN) to capture inherent correlations between the ego vehicle and its neighbouring agents.
-Each agent was represented as a node, encompassing sparse feature maps and latency information.
-The GNN assigned weight values to each agent with respect to the ego vehicle.
-Agents with weights of zero or lower were considered ineligible for collaboration.
-This refined weighting effectively eliminated unsuitable collaborators responsible for noise, leading to improved perception performance.
-Nevertheless, this approach relied on one-dimensional weights, which may not fully capture the intricacies addressed by high-dimensional representation methods.
+Agents with weights of zero or lower were considered ineligible for collaboration, which eliminates unsuitable collaborators responsible for noise.
+Nevertheless, this approach relied on one-dimensional weights that may not fully capture the intricacies addressed by high-dimensional representation methods.
 To enhance collaborator relevance, InterCoop \cite{InterCoop} was developed to compute an interaction score for each vehicle by analyzing geometric properties of the road network in conjunction with the temporal dynamics of trajectories, thereby prioritizing vehicles most relevant to the prevailing driving conditions.